-Still, it’s been an amazing year as I’ve watched the Senator from Vermont give voice to what so many of us have felt for years.
-So when the Democratic establishment attempted to silence him, they attempted to silence me.
-And when they did that, they lost me.
+Still, I’ve reveled as I’ve watched the Senator from Vermont give voice to what so many of us have felt for years.
+So when the Democratic establishment tried to silence him, they were attempting to silence me.
+And that’s when they lost me.

 Bernie Sanders isn’t my leader.
 Nor is he the father of this liberal uprising.
 He is, instead, as he accurately stated must be the case, a manifestation of a grass roots movement.
 That movement was Occupy.
 And now it is us.

-Occupy was an echo in the public square of the conversations we’ve been having for years in our living rooms, our dorms, at the bar, with God alone.
+Occupy was an echo in the public square of the conversations we’ve been having for years in our living rooms, our dorms, at the bar, in our churches.
 It pared those conversations to their core: The 1% is plundering the 99%.
 It’s them against us.
 “Class Warfare.”
 It’s a term conservatives have for good reason mocked, because a war was indeed waged, quietly, under the radar, and it proved to be an easy battle to win as long as the 99% were unaware that they had been placed in the crosshairs.

 But Occupy spoke the truth.
 It removed our blinders.
 And presented with the truth, our ire rose.
-Then did we.
+Then, so did we.

 You and I — not Occupy or Bernie Sanders — are the wave.
 And this primary was the sound of that wave crashing to shore.